cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

-Note that the annotation are defined with their simple name only.
-That’s because they are core JSweet annotation (defined in `jsweet.lang`).
-Non-core annotations can be added the same way, but the programmer must use the fully qualified name.
+Note that annotations are defined with simple names only.
+That’s because they are core JSweet annotations (defined in `jsweet.lang`).
+Non-core annotations can be added the same way, but the programmer must use fully qualified names.

 ### Programmatic tuning with adapters